astral-sh/uv/docs/guides/integration/pre-commit.md

 [`astral-sh/uv-pre-commit`](https://github.com/astral-sh/uv-pre-commit).

-To make sure your `uv.lock` file is up to date even if your `pyproject.toml` file was changed via pre-commit, add the following to the `.pre-commit-config.yaml`:
+To make sure your `uv.lock` file is up to date even if your `pyproject.toml` file was changed via pre-commit, append the following to the `repos` list in the `.pre-commit-config.yaml`:

 ```yaml title=".pre-commit-config.yaml"
 - repo: https://github.com/astral-sh/uv-pre-commit